SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 8. The content of the ``server-access-data.csv`` provided together with the certificate will be copied to the ``server-list.csv`` file.
 9. You may now delete the ``.crt`` and ``server-access-data.csv`` files.

+10. *Optional for test systems or systems without a CA certificate* <br>
+    You must import the SSL certificate of the other server into the ``cacerts.jks`` of your sormas domain.
+    * For getting the SSL certificate you can use ``openssl`` <br>
+        e.g.
+        ```shell script
+        openssl s_client -showcerts -servername sormas.gesundheitsamt-musterhausen.de -connect sormas.gesundheitsamt-musterhausen.de:443 </dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > certificate.cer
+        ```
+    * To import the SSL certificate you can use ``keytool`` <br>
+        e.g.
+        ```shell script
+        keytool -importcert -trustcacerts -noprompt -keystore /opt/domains/sormas/config/cacerts.jks -alias sormas_dev -storepass changeit -file certificate.cer
+        ```
+        Note that the alias can be used only once.

 After the certificate is generated and at least one other certificate is imported, on some pages of the application you will see a new box with a *Share* button and information about sharing.